Norway pledges US$10 million to counter Trump's global anti-abortion move

 Sweden, Denmark, Belgium, Luxembourg, Finland, Canada and Cape Verde have all also lent their support.

-"The government is increasing its support for family planning and safe abortion by 85 million Norwegian crowns (US$10 million / £8.1 million) compared with 2016," Prime Minister Erna Solberg said.
+"The government is increasing its support for family planning and safe abortion by 85 million Norwegian crowns (£8.1 million) compared with 2016," Prime Minister Erna Solberg said.

 "At a time when this agenda has come under pressure, a joint effort is particularly important," he said in a statement.